Composting

 There are so many ways that you can get involved with composting for free.

-• Drop off your food scraps at the College Hill Recreation Center (5545 Belmont Avenue) every Tuesday from 3-5PM
+• Drop off your food scraps at the College Hill Recreation Center (5545 Belmont Avenue) FOOD SCRAP COLLECTION AT THIS LOCATION IS ON PAUSE.
+Plans are to resume collection by February.
+Check back for updates.

 • Click HERE to see all accepted materials